eliasimow/Project3-CUDA-Path-Tracer/README.md

 https://github.com/user-attachments/assets/3c6d83f8-1cbc-442b-9911-7d2f419df868

 Considering the timeline of ~two weeks of development, I’m happy with the results here.
 The night I completed my first render, the dancer on the lake, I must have stayed up for an hour watching and rewatching the video.
 The whole experience was pretty damn cool.
 That doesn’t mean the work’s done, though.
-There were so many moments that came up while writing this readme that I thought of features that would greatly improve the work, things I could accomplish in just a few days.
+There were so many moments that came up while writing this readme where I thought of features that would greatly improve the work, things I could accomplish in just a few days.
 I’m excited to return to path tracing soon.
 I’ll leave you with some funny bloopers from my trials and tribulations in development.

 ## Bloopers